Published in Rapport, Journal of the Association for NLP (UK) Issue 43, Spring 1999

 voices, sounds, emotional responses and body sensations (see frogs into Princes).

-In a later development, Richard Bandler's DHE "globe" surrounding a
+In a later development, Richard Bandler's Design Human Engineering (DHE) "globe" surrounding a

 person has similarities with David Grove's mapping of lines of sight.